davidtheclark/react-aria-menubutton/README.md

 If you are not using CommonJS, the same function will be globally exposed.

-### createAriaMenuButton(React, classNames)
+### createAriaMenuButton(React)

 Returns a React component, an `AriaMenuButton`, as described below.

-If `React` and `classNames` are available on the global (`window`) object, you do not have to pass them in as arguments.
+If `React` is available on the global (`window`) object, you do not have to pass them in as arguments.
-Otherwise, pass in the dependencies to get your special button.
+Otherwise, pass in the dependency to get your special button.

 ### AriaMenuButton